How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 1. Define Shoot Objectives & Gather Inspiration

 Why are you doing this shoot?
 Is it for a seasonal campaign, website update, or media feature?
 Defining your goal helps tailor the visual approach, from styling to props to mood.
-Create a mood board with images that reflect your brand’s vibe (rustic café, fine dining, or cozy comfort) and share it with your photographer and team to align on creative direction.
+You might want to create a mood board with images that reflect your brand’s vibe (eg. rustic café, fine dining, cozy comfort) and share it with your photographer and team to align on creative direction.

 2. Create a Detailed Shot List & Pre-Production Plan